briankassouf/vault-kubernetes-demo/1-configure-vault.md

-# Deployment Guide
+# Guide

-This tutorial will walk you configuring vault's kuberentes auth backend and using the backend to authenticate pods.
+This guide will walk you configuring vault's kuberentes auth backend and using the backend to authenticate pods.
 Requirements: